40 Best Things to Do in St. Louis, MO

 The nightlife of St. Louis can be found in the eclectic area of Delmar Boulevard, known as the Delmar Loop.

-Here, you can satiate your taste buds from a wide variety of eateries, including BBQ restaurants, cocktail lounges, and pubs.
+Here, I can satiate my taste buds from a wide variety of eateries, including BBQ restaurants, cocktail lounges, and pubs.

 There is also a local hall of fame, including the African-American author Maya Angelou and Chuck Berry.